cbcrg/nf-phdcourse20/README.md

 The execution will fail because Salmon is not installed in your environment.

-Add the command line option `-with-docker` to launch the execution through a Docker container as shown below:
+Add the command line option `-with-singularity` to launch the execution through a Singularity container as shown below:

 ```
-./nextflow run script2.nf -with-docker
+./nextflow run script2.nf -with-singularity
 ```

-This time it works because it uses the Docker container `nextflow/rnaseq-nf` defined in the `nextflow.config` file.
+This time it works because it uses the Singularity container `nextflow/rnaseq-nf` defined in the `nextflow.config` file.

-In order to avoid to add the option `-with-docker` add the following line in the `nextflow.config` file:
+In order to avoid to add the option `-with-singularity` add the following line in the `nextflow.config` file:

 ```
-docker.enabled = true
+singularity.enabled = true
 ```

 #### Exercise 2.1